 A possible limitation of our study is that, from a perceptual point of view, symbolic and non-symbolic numerals were processed at different levels.
 Indeed, digits were processed at a local level while numerosity was processed at a global level (see Navon, 1977).
 This could be a potential confound in our design although there is no evidence that this phenomenon did affect the presence/absence of spatial-numerical associations in our study.
 Navon (1977) clearly showed that the processing of global features of a visual pattern preceded the one of local features and that only global information interferes with the processing of local targets.
 Thus, we should expect numerosity to interfere with the SNARC effect for digits, which was clearly not the case in our study.
 Furthermore, the absence of a SNARC effect for numerosity could not be ascribed to an interference due to digits, as global precedence should be unaffected by local information.
 Therefore, we are confident that our results have not been influenced by this phenomenon.
 Nevertheless, future studies should investigate the role of global precedence in the SNARC effect.
 Indeed, while numerosity can only be processed globally, digits could be combined to be processed both at a local and global level, thus allowing to systematically investigate this phenomenon.

 Future studies should also consider using different non-symbolic configurations, numerosity range, and tasks.
 In the current study we tested non-symbolic numerals by employing a familiar structured configuration and a narrow range of stimuli, mostly within the subitizing range.
-This was due to three main reasons: one is that the numerosity employed (range 1-5) is consistent with that of dice patterns; the second reason is that there is evidence that the SNARC effect for non-symbolic numerals is stronger in the subitizing range (Mitchell et al., 2012); the last reason is that having the combination of a narrow range and a structured configuration fosters quick processing of numerosity and makes it comparable to that of digits.
-However, it would be interesting to know if our findings could be replicated with numerosity outside of the subitizing range and employing digits in random position.
+There were three main reasons for this decision.
+Firstly, the numerosity employed (range 1-5) is consistent with that of dice patterns; secondly, there is evidence that the SNARC effect for non-symbolic numerals is stronger in the subitizing range (Mitchell et al., 2012); and finally, having the combination of a narrow range and a structured configuration fosters quick processing of numerosity and makes it comparable to that of digits.
+However, it would be interesting to know if our findings could be replicated with numerosity outside of the subitizing range and employing digits in random positions.
 The latter point would disrupt the meaningfulness of the global figure and would help to further investigate the effect of global precedence (Navon, 1977).
 Finally, as different task demands produced different results in some contexts, our findings should be replicated with different SNARC tasks, such as parity judgment.

 To conclude, our results support recent evidence in favour of two independent processing systems for symbolic and non-symbolic numerals (Marinova et al., 2021; Sasanguie et al., 2017) and are in line with studies suggesting a fundamental distinction between these two numerical formats (Algom, 2021; Bar et al., 2019).
 Our study provides challenging evidence for the ANS theory, as well as the ATOM (Walsh, 2003) and the WM model (van Dijck & Fias, 2011).